 1.3.
 Invitation of the competition film directors

-Directors whose films are selected for participation in one of the competition sections will be invited to Zurich during the festival.
-Zurich Film Festival will pay for the directors accommodation in a hotel (three nights) chosen by the festival organisers.
+Directors whose films are selected for participation in one of the competition sections will be invited to Zurich during the festival (if the situation allows).
+Zurich Film Festival will pay for the directors accommodation in a hotel (three nights) chosen by the festival organizers.
 It will also pay for an economy round-trip ticket (train or plane, depending on the distance) to the festival from the country of origin for one person.
 The festival will only cover a transportation fee up to CHF 1500.
 In the case of a co-direction, the festival will cover the costs for one director only.
 Zurich Film Festival is not bound to issue an invitation.

 Each competition section is reviewed by a separate jury.
 All juries consist of a minimum of three film industry professionals.
 All jurors will be invited by Zurich Film Festival.
 Any person in any way involved in the production of one of the films in the competition is not allowed to be a member of the jury.
 The festival reserves the right to exclude any film from the program if, after the film has been chosen for the competition by the festival, it is later discovered that a jury member has any connection with the film whatsoever.

 1.5.
 Winners/Credit to Zurich Film Festival

-The winning film in each main competition category (Focus Competition, Feature Film Competition, Documentary Competition) will be chosen by separate juries and awarded the Golden Eye, which is endowed with a CHF 25,000 cash prize.
+The winning film in each competition category (Feature Film Competition, Documentary Competition) will be chosen by separate juries and awarded the Golden Eye, which is endowed with a CHF 25'000 cash prize.

 The cash endowment is to be shared equally between director and producer of winning films in all competition categories.
 Winning films with Swiss distribution further profit from P&A contribution for a theatrical release in Switzerland.
 The prize cannot be awarded ex aequo (to two films).
 The jury must choose one single winning film.
 In the case of a co-directed film, the prize money will be split as follows: equally between the directors (total 50%) and the producer (50%).